Ashkan-Yaldaie/thesis/documents/Thesis.md

 dd bs=4M if=2015-05-05-raspbian-wheezy.img of=/dev/mmcblk0
 ```

 The input file `if=` is the downloaded `.img` file from the Raspberry Pi Foundation's website and the output file `of=` is the address of the MicroSD card.
-It is recommended to enter the command `sync` after the image is completely copied and before taking the MicroSD card out of its slot, the command ensures that the write cache is flushed to the card.
+It is recommended to enter the command `sync` after the image is completely copied and before taking the MicroSD card out of its slot, the command ensures that the cache is flushed to the card.

 ### Home automation